Agriturismo Farmhouse Cinque Terre

 The colorful houses of the village are dominated by the remains of the ancient castle overlooking the sea.
 To see the literary park dedicated to Eugenio Montale and the church of San Francesco in which important works are kept.

 Vernazza is an elegant village characterized by tower houses grouped in amphitheater around a small cove and dominated by the defensive walls and the castle tower.
 The historical center is crossed by narrow and steep caruggi that from the main street lead to the square in front of the evocative port, the only natural harbor of the 5 Terre.
 Facing the port, the Church of Santa Margherita di Antiochia, in black stone, with an octagonal bell tower.
-To visit the Castello Doria that dominates the promontory.
+Worth seeing the Castello Doria that dominates the promontory.

 Corniglia is the only village of the Cinque Terre that is not located directly on the sea, is located on a small promontory at 100m above sea level from which you can admire the other villages.
 You can reach it along the long and characteristic stairway "Lardarina" with 377 steps.
 Corniglia has an agricultural vocation; It is famous for the hills with terraces cultivated with olive trees and vineyards from which the famous Vino Vernaccia is made.
 And do not forget to taste the sweet and delicious ice cream of Corniglia Honey.